 How you resolve your family conflict and disputes can depend on who is involved.
 Sometimes it’s the kids arguing over who gets to play with a particular toy, but sometimes, parents or carers can be the ones having the disagreement.

-Here are the six conflict resolution secrets that every positive family uses.
+Here are the six family conflict resolution secrets that every positive family uses.

 1. Co-operation is key